Memphis, Tennessee: 20th century

+Business

 In terms of its economy, Memphis developed as the world's largest spot cotton market and the world's largest hardwood lumber market, both commodity products of the Mississippi Delta.
 Into the 1950s, it was also the world's largest mule market.
 These animals were still used extensively for agriculture.
 Attracting workers from Southern rural areas as well as new European immigrants, from 1900 to 1950 the city increased nearly fourfold in population, from 102,350 to 396,000 residents.

 Racist violence continued into the 20th century, with four lynchings between 1900 and the lynching of Thomas Williams in 1928.

-The Ford Motor Company built cars in Memphis from 1913 until 1958/59.

-A Firestone Tire and Rubber Company plant made tires in North Memphis from 1936 to 1982.
-The plant made 100 million tires.

 A Tennessee Powder Company built an explosives powder plant to make TNT and gunpowder on a 6,000-acre site in Millington in 1940.
-The plant was built to make smokeless gunpowder for the British forces in World War II.
-In May 1941, DuPont (1802–2017) took over the plant, changed the name to the Chickasaw Ordnance Works, and made powder for the US Army.
+The plant was built to make smokeless gunpowder for the British Armed Forces during World War II.
+In May 1941, DuPont (1802–2017) took over the plant, changed the name to the Chickasaw Ordnance Works, and produced powder for the United States Armed Forces.
 There were 8,000 employees.
 The plant was dismantled after the war in 1946.